Disabled sports in Australia: Dylan Alcott

 Dylan Alcott is a former wheelchair tennis and wheelchair basketball player.
 Alcott was born with a tumor wrapped around his spinal cord.
 Despite the tumour being successfully removed, it resulted in Alcott being paraplegic.

 Alcott made his professional debut for the Australia men's national wheelchair basketball team in 2006 at the Wheelchair Basketball World Championship.
 Alcott represented Australia at the 2008 Summer Paralympics in Beijing and the 2012 Summer Paralympics in London, where the team won gold and silver respectively.

 Alcott returned to tennis in a professional capacity in 2014.
-Alcott plays in the Quad category of wheelchair tennis, which is "is for athletes with additional restrictions in the playing arm, which limits the ability to handle the racquet and manoeuvre the wheelchair".
+Alcott plays in the Quad category of wheelchair tennis, which "is for athletes with additional restrictions in the playing arm, which limits the ability to handle the racquet and manoeuvre the wheelchair".
 Alcott won his first Grand Slam singles title at the 2015 Australian Open and first Grand Slam doubles title at the 2018 Australian Open.
 Alcott would go on to win 15 Grand Slam singles and 8 Grand Slam doubles titles over the course of his career.
 In 2019 Alcott became only the third male player in all of tennis to win all four Grand Slam titles and a gold medal in one calendar year, colloquially known as the 'Golden Slam'.
 Alcott represented Australia at the 2016 Summer Paralympics, winning gold in singles and doubles; and the 2020 Summer Paralympics, winning gold in singles.
 Alcott retired from professional sports following the 2022 Australian Open.

 On 26 January 2022, Alcott was named Australian of the Year "for distinguished service to paralympic sport, particularly to tennis, and as a role model for people with disability, and to the community through a range of organisations".